Skip to Main Content

 Increase licensee discounts for alcohol

-Restaurants Canada’s long-standing lobby to reduce the costs of selling alcohol has had many successes thanks to our biannual Raise the Bar report comparing provincial liquor regulations.
-This year Raise the Bar is being revamped and elevated for more impact.
-We are advocating for greater discounts and encouraging more provinces to move to wholesale pricing for our industry.
+Restaurants Canada is advocating for greater discounts and encouraging more provinces to move to wholesale pricing for our industry, following successes in Ontario, Atlantic Canada and other regions.
 Given the challenges of the industry, increasing discounts is an easy way for provincial governments to help.

 Recommendation 3